Before you begin writing your research question, it is first important to craft a purpose statement. What can be a purpose of your study?

 Research questions provide an overarching direction for your study to follow.
 It guides the type of study you will choose, the type of data you will collect, and the type of analysis on the data that you will perform.

-Writing good research questions, then, is important when framing your study.
+Writing good research questions, then, is an important step in framing your study.
 What makes a good research question?
 Research questions should be clear, concise, specific, neutral, and focused.
 They should also be complex enough that the question requires more than just a “yes” or “no” answer.
 An example of a thorough research question for a quantitative study follows:

 Does guardian understanding of computational thinking affect student performance on computational thinking tasks among primary school students in an urban school district?